History of the Jews in Estonia: Historical demographics

 Estonia always had a relatively small Jewish population.
+In 1820 there were 36 Jewish residents listed as living in Estonia.
+By 1918 the number had increased to 1,523.
+In 1922, there were 1,929 Jewish residents.
+In 1934 there were 4,389 Jewish residents.
 In contrast to many other European countries, Estonia's Jewish population peaked only after World War II, at almost 5,500 people in 1959.
 It then began a steady decline, with an especially sharp decline in the 1990s after the fall of Communism as many Estonian Jews emigrated to other countries, especially to Israel and the United States.
+The following places are known to have cemeteries with Jewish graves in Estonia: Narva; Pärnu; Rakvere; Tallinn (Magasini Jewish cemetery, and Rahumäe Jewish cemetery); Tartu (Old Jewish cemetery, New Jewish cemetery, Roosi Street cemetery); Valga; Viljandi and Võru.